Exclusive - Mexican president misrepresented personal land deal, records show

 Pena Nieto's declaration includes two other properties registered in old pesos, which lawyers said appeared to underplay their real worth.

-One of those properties is a 560 square metre piece of land containing a 492 square metre house.
+One of those properties is a 560 square meter piece of land containing a 492 square meter house.
 The president's declaration says he acquired the property in cash in 1982, when he was a 16-year-old schoolboy.
-The other property is a 24,000 square metre piece of farmland.
+The other property is a 24,000 square meter piece of farmland.

 Converting the declared amounts using today's exchange rate, those two properties are valued in his declaration at a total of just $102.

-Not counting these three properties, Pena Nieto declared assets totalling around $3 million in May 2014.
+Not counting these three properties, Pena Nieto declared assets totaling about $3 million in May 2014.

 Pena Nieto made his first declaration of assets as president in early 2013.
 At that time, he listed nine properties, six of which were described as donations.
 He didn't report their locations or values or name any of the donors.